Karishim Swim Camp

 What Are Your Security Procedures?

-All visitors must show their JCC pass or ID for admission into the building.
-Parents, staff and all campers must enter the building through the front entrance and check in at the desk.
+• Families, staff and all campers must enter the building through the front entrance and check in at the desk.

 Policies